-On this expedition you’ll have a unique opportunity to meet our closest relatives in their natural habitat.
+On this expedition, you’ll have a unique opportunity to meet our closest relatives in their natural habitat.
 About 700 chimpanzees live in the Budongo Forest Reserve, the largest remaining tropical rainforest in East Africa.
 In addition, there are four other major primate species in the Budongo Forest.
 You’ll team up with field assistants at the Budongo Conservation Field Station to observe chimps and other primates as they forage for food in the morning and late afternoon.
-You’ll learn to identify local trees and work alongside researchers to monitor trees, as well ass assess the phenology (timing) of their flowering and fruiting.
-You’ll also help assess how changes in food availability affects local bird populations by setting up mist nets and assisting in banding forest birds.
-Back at the research camp, you’ll help write up the data, relax, enjoy sports with members of the Reserve staff, or walk the “Royal Mile” to take in the natural beauty of the rainforest.
+You’ll learn to identify local trees, work alongside researchers to monitor trees, and assess the phenology (timing) of their flowering and fruiting.
+You’ll also help assess how changes in food availability affect local bird populations by setting up mist nets and assisting in banding forest birds.
+Back at the research camp, you’ll help write up the data, relax, enjoy sports with reserve staff members, or walk the “Royal Mile” to take in the natural beauty of the rainforest.

 A Typical Itinerary

 - Day 1: Rendezvous in Entebbe, drive to Budongo Conservation Field Station

 - Days 2–3*: Educational lectures, trainings, and demos; COVID rapid test